Need help?

 The model (your engine), the tools (your integrations), and the instructions & guardrails (your playbook and safety nets).

 First, pick an LLM you can trust to reason consistently—that’s the brain behind every decision.
+We have worked with multiple OpenAI APIs, Gemini and Anthropic.
+Each has its own advantages and limitations.

 Then, define clean, well‑documented APIs or UI‑automation hooks so your agent can fetch context or take action without stumbling.